-If you choose to take part in this study, there is a risk that receiving gemcitabine, carboplatin and avelumab before having surgery may not be as good as the usual approach for the type of cancer you have at shrinking or stopping the cancer from growing.
+If you choose to take part in this study, there is a risk that the study drugs may not be as good as the usual approach for your cancer at shrinking your cancer.

-There is also a risk that you could have side effects from the gemcitabine, carboplatin, and avelumab.
-These side effects may be worse and may be different than you would get with the usual approach for the type of cancer you have.
+There is also a risk that you could have side effects from the study drugs.
+These side effects may be worse and may be different than you would get with the usual approach for your cancer.